File Transfers¶

 transfers = session.find('Transfer')

-A dict will be returned containing transfer job attributes:
+A dict is returned containing transfer job attributes:

 {